Canop/broot/website/docs/install.md

 As a shortcut for [Nushell](https://www.nushell.sh/), define the following alias:

     alias br [] { broot | trim | cd $it }

-When it's done, you can do just `br` to launch broot, and typing `:pp` will cd for you.

 You can bind this command to a key sequence in the [configuration file](../conf_file):